Red Hump Eartheater

-Leaf litter is a typical feature of the natural environment but not really recommended in aquaria because the feeding behaviour of Geophagus spp. tends to cause an excess of partially-decomposed material in suspension which not only looks unsightly but can block filter and pump mechanisms.
+Leaf litter is a typical feature of the natural environment but not really recommended in aquaria because this species’ feeding behaviour tends to cause an excess of partially-decomposed material in suspension which not only looks unsightly but can block filter and pump mechanisms.

 pH: 6.0 – 7.5

-Even as adults these cichlids seem unable to properly ingest larger food items meaning the diet should contain a variety of high quality, fine-grade prepared foods plus small live or frozen bloodworm, Tubifex, Artemia, mosquito larvae, etc.
+The stomach contents of wild specimens mostly comprise small aquatic and terrestrial invertebrates, plant material in the form of seeds, organic detritus and sediment.
+Even as adults these cichlids seem unable to properly ingest larger food items meaning the diet should contain a variety of high quality, fine-grade prepared foods plus small live or frozen chironomid larvae (bloodworm), Tubifex, Artemia, mosquito larvae, etc.

 Behaviour and CompatibilityTop ↑

-It exists in a number of colour forms which vary with locality, some of which may eventually be described as separate taxa, and sometimes appears on trade lists under the synonym Geophagus hondae.
+It exists in a number of colour forms which vary with locality, some of which may eventually be described as separate taxa.
+Some of these may appear on trade lists under the synonym Geophagus hondae.